Anmol53/react-conceptual-questions/README.md

     ***

-8.  ## Which life- cycle method will you use when calling an API?
+8.  ## Which life-cycle method will you use when calling an API?

     If API call is not dependent upon state or props data than we will use `componentDidMount()`.